BuilderIO/micro-agent/README.md

 ## Why?

-LLMs are great out giving you broken code, and it can take repeat iteration on that code to get it working as expected.
+LLMs are great at giving you broken code, and it can take repeat iteration to get that code to work as expected.

-So why do this manually when AI can handle not just the generation, but the iteration and fixing as well?
+So why do this manually when AI can handle not just the generation but also the iteration and fixing?

 ### Why a "micro" agent?

-AI agents are cool, but general purpose coding agents rarely work as hoped or promised.
-They have the tendency to go haywire with compounding errors.
-Think of your roomba getting stuck under a table, x1000.
+AI agents are cool, but general-purpose coding agents rarely work as hoped or promised.
+They tend to go haywire with compounding errors.
+Think of your Roomba getting stuck under a table, x1000.

 The idea of a micro agent is to

 1. Create a definitive test case that can give clear feedback if the code works as intended or not, and
 2. Iterate on code until all test cases pass

-This is not something that is trying to be an end to end developer.
-It won't install modules, read and write multiple files, or do anything else that is highly likely to cause havoc when it inevitably fails.
+This project is not trying to be an end-to-end developer.
+AI agents are not capable enough to reliably try to be that yet (or probably very soon).
+This project won't install modules, read and write multiple files, or do anything else that is highly likely to cause havoc when it inevitably fails.

 It's a micro agent.
 It's small, focused, and does one thing as well as possible: write a test, then produce code that passes that test.